Common Diagnoses We Treat:

 If you have BPPV (benign paroxysmal positional vertigo), our vestibular therapy experts can perform a series of simple movements, such as the Epley maneuver, which can help dislodge the otoconia (calcium crystals) from the semicircular canal of the ear.
 In many cases, one session works; other people need the procedure several times to relieve their dizziness.

 We Can Help You Cope With Your Condition

-The physical therapists at Impact can also help increase your strength and coordination to help lower your risk of falling and getting hurt during daily activities, such as when you walk up or down stairs, use the bathroom, or exercise.
+The physical therapists at Fast Track Physical Therapy can also help increase your strength and coordination to help lower your risk of falling and getting hurt during daily activities, such as when you walk up or down stairs, use the bathroom, or exercise.

 Some people with a balance disorder will need the help of our vestibular rehabilitation therapists to cope with their problems.
 In each case, we will conduct a personalized evaluation of your condition and then we will develop an individualized treatment plan.